guyinatuxedo/nightmare/modules/05-bof_callfunction/csaw16_warmup/readme.md

 [*] Got EOF while reading in interactive
 ```

 Just like that, we got the flag!
+As a sidenote, I've heard of instances where in certain enviornments the offset is `0x40` instead of `0x48`.